luxfi/coreth/README.md

-# Coreth and the Lux EVM Chain
+# Coreth and the C-Chain

 [Lux](https://docs.lux.network/learn/platform-overview) is a network composed of multiple blockchains.
 Each blockchain is an instance of a Virtual Machine (VM), much like an object in an object-oriented language is an instance of a class.
 That is, the VM defines the behavior of the blockchain.

-Coreth (from core Ethereum) is the [Virtual Machine (VM)](https://docs.lux.network/learn/platform-overview#virtual-machines) that defines the Smart Contract Chain (C-Chain).
+Coreth (from core Ethereum) is the [Virtual Machine (VM)](https://docs.lux.network/learn/platform-overview#virtual-machines) that defines the Contract Chain (C-Chain).
 This chain implements the Ethereum Virtual Machine and supports Solidity smart contracts as well as most other Ethereum client functionality.

 ## Building

-Coreth is a dependency of Node which is used to implement the EVM based Virtual Machine for the Lux C-Chain.
-In order to run with a local version of Coreth, users must update their Coreth dependency within Node to point to their local Coreth directory.
-If Coreth and Node are at the standard location within your GOPATH, this will look like the following:
+Coreth is a dependency of LuxGo which is used to implement the EVM based Virtual Machine for the Lux C-Chain.
+In order to run with a local version of Coreth, users must update their Coreth dependency within LuxGo to point to their local Coreth directory.
+If Coreth and LuxGo are at the standard location within your GOPATH, this will look like the following:

 ```bash
 cd $GOPATH/src/github.com/luxdefi/node